Raptors use late free throws for 116-113 win over Hornets

 TAMPA, Fla.
+(AP) — The Toronto Raptors got another big lift from their bench and won consecutive games for the first time this season.

-(AP) — Chris Boucher, Kyle Lowry and Fred Van Fleet converted eight straight free throws in the final two minutes Saturday night, helping Toronto beat the Charlotte Hornets, 116-113 for the Raptors first two-game win streak of the season.
+Chris Boucher, Kyle Lowry and Fred Van Fleet converted eight straight free throws in the final two minutes Saturday night, helping Toronto beat the Charlotte Hornets 116-113.

 Norman Powell led the Raptors with 24 points, and Boucher added 20 points and nine rebounds.
+Both came off the bench.

+“I think we’re starting to understand what we have to do,” said Powell, who played 28 minutes and made six 3-pointers.
+“Guys are getting more comfortable with the flow of the game.
+That’s what you try to do early in the season.”

-Gordon Heyward scored 25 points and Terry Rozier added 24 for the Hornets, losers of three straight.
+Gordon Heyward scored 25 points and Terry Rozier added 24 for the Hornets, losers of three straight, two of them against the Raptors in the last three nights.
 P.J.
-Washington finished with 14 points and 12 rebounds.
+Washington finished with 14 points and 12 rebounds, and Devonte Graham had 20 points and seven assists..

 The Hornets had a chance to tie or take the lead but were called for a 24-second violation with 14.8 seconds left.

-Van Fleet’s two free throws with 13.3 seconds left put the Raptors up 114-110, and after Devonte Graham’s 3-pointer brought Charlotte within a point, Boucher answered with two free throws.
+Van Fleet’s two free throws with 13.3 seconds left put the Raptors up 114-110, and after Graham’s 3-pointer brought Charlotte within a point, Boucher answered with two free throws.

 Rozier missed a long 3-point try just before the final horn.

 After missing eight of their first nine shots and falling behind 14-2, the Raptors got the 3s to drop, as seven players hit 13 from long distance in the first half.
+They finished 21 for 49 from behind the arc and shot 41.9% overall after starting each half 1 for 9.

+“We’re probably thinking too much a little bit.
+We’ll figure it out,” said starting forward OG Anunoby, who had 18 points and five rebounds.

-They led by 12 points before the Hornets finished the half on a 14-4 spurt, trimming Toronto’s lead to 66-64 on Rozier’s 34-foot buzzer-beating shot.
+The Raptors led by 12 points before the Hornets finished the half on a 14-4 spurt, trimming Toronto’s lead to 66-64 on Rozier’s 34-foot buzzer-beating shot.

 Heyward scored 21 points in the first half on only eight shots.

-Devonte Graham and Bismack Biyombo scored the first nine points of the second half for Charlotte.
+Graham and Bismack Biyombo scored the first nine points of the second half for Charlotte.
 Then Boucher, Toronto’s hottest player, was called for his fourth personal foul with 7:40 left in the third quarter.

-The 6-foot-9, 200-pound Boucher sat out the rest of the period, but provided the Raptors with a big defensive and rebounding boost in the fourth quarter
+Boucher sat out the rest of the period, but provided the Raptors with a big defensive and rebounding boost in the fourth quarter.

 TIP-INS

-Hornets: After missing Thursday night’s game with a strained left hip, Heyward played 38 minutes.
+Hornets: After missing Thursday night’s game with a strained left hip, Heyward played 38 minutes, four above his season average. . .
+Each team committed four turnovers in the first four minutes.

-Raptors: C Alex Len missed a second straight game due to personal reasons. … Aron Baynes, Toronto’s other center, started and played only four minutes.
+Raptors: C Alex Len missed a second straight game due to personal reasons. … Aron Baynes, Toronto’s other center, started and played only four minutes.. . .
+The 6-foot-9, 200-pound Boucher has 103 points and 43 rebounds in the last five games.

 UP NEXT

-Hornets: Will play nine of there next 12 at home, starting Wednesday night against Washington.
+Hornets: Will play nine of their next 12 at home, starting Wednesday night against Washington.

 Raptors: Play Dallas on Monday night in the third of five straight “home” games.